oricalvo/angular1-zones/README.md

 Integrate zone.js into Angular 1.X application

-## What's a Angular1-Zones?
+## What's Angular1-Zones?

-With zone.js Angular 1.x application does need to call $scope.$apply at the end of an asynchronous activity.
+With zone.js Angular 1.x application does not need to call $scope.$apply at the end of an asynchronous activity.
 Zone.js is able to monitor any async activity and inform our code run a digest cycle.

 ### Installing